meenakshi-sethi/My_SQL_Projects/Walmart_sales_analysis/README.md

 **Modifications:**

-To focus more effectively on branch-wise sales analysis, several columns were removed from the original dataset:
+To focus more effectively on branch-wise sales analysis, City columns were removed from the original dataset:

 - **City**: Removed because branch data provides sufficient geographic detail for this analysis.
-- **Time_of_Day**, **Day_Name**, and **Month_Name**: Removed since the date and time columns provide the necessary temporal information, and these derived columns were not needed for this specific analysis.

 This streamlined dataset allows for a more targeted examination of sales trends, customer behavior, and profitability across different Walmart branches.